H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/component/custom-resources/aws/automode/README.md

 8. Regularly review and adjust the resource limits (CPU, memory, weight) of your node pools based on actual usage patterns and the evolving needs of your workloads.

 By following these best practices and carefully configuring your node pools, you can ensure optimal performance, reliability, and cost-efficiency for your EKS cluster.

+> [!NOTE]
+> The current custom resource configurations for the EKS Automode NodePools include both `spot` and `on-demand` capacity types.
+It's important to note that using `spot` instances may not guarantee zero downtime due to the nature of spot instances, which can be interrupted or terminated by AWS based on market conditions.
+To achieve zero downtime, it is recommended to remove the `spot` capacity type from the `arena-high-performance-pool.yaml` and `critical-pool.yaml` configuration files and rely solely on `on-demand` instances.